michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_spring2024/hw4.md

 AUX|0|0|0.4|0.6|0|0
 VERB|0|0|0.1|0.2|0.5|0.2

+See chapter 8 in the Jurafsky & Martin textbook for details on the Viterbi algorithm.
 Using the Viterbi algorithm and the given HMM, find the most likely tag sequence for the following 2 sentences.
 1. “Patrick can see Cherry”
 1. “will Cherry spot Patrick”